sebaerre/medical-diagnostic/README.md

 -Password encryption on the db
 -Logout
 -Route guarding and redirection (for /login, /home, /diagnostic and /history)

- I did my best with the time I had, and I hope it fulfills your expectations. :)

  To run just:
  `npm install &&